jonahvanemden/Earthquake-Thesis/README.md

-This repository contains all relevant code used during my thesis.
-Google collab was used to run the file that contains all models - SqueezeNet_shadow_concatenate_final.ipynb Feel free to contact for any questions - jonahvanemden@hotmail.com
+This repository contains all relevant code used during my thesis. \n Google collab was used to run the file that contains all models - SqueezeNet_shadow_concatenate_final.ipynb \n Feel free to contact for any questions - jonahvanemden@hotmail.com